csiro-auscalval/PyGamma/insar/docs/RunningTheWorkflow.md

-This document covers how to run the `gamma_insar` workflow to produce ARD (analysis ready data) products for NRB (normalised radar backscatter) and interferometry.
+This document covers how to run the `PyGamma` workflow to produce ARD (analysis ready data) products for NRB (normalised radar backscatter) and interferometry.

 The style of this guide is a step-by-step tutorial like approach, and should leave the reader having actually run the workflow and having produced products for them to use.

-This guide will inform the user on how to use the "Luigi ARD workflow runner" (using the `gamma_insar ARD` command), however it largely applies to the "PBS ARD workflow runner" (which is the `pbs-insar` command) that's often used on the NCI as well which shares an identical workflow (it uses the Luigi ARD runner under the hood) but has some differences in the parameters it takes.
+This guide will inform the user on how to use the "Luigi ARD workflow runner" (using the `pygamma ARD` command), however it largely applies to the "PBS ARD workflow runner" (which is the `pbs-insar` command) that's often used on the NCI as well which shares an identical workflow (it uses the Luigi ARD runner under the hood) but has some differences in the parameters it takes.

-When running `gamma_insar ARD` the workflow is being run on the local machine, and when running `pbs-insar` the workflow will be scheduled as a PBS job to run on a different machine via PBS.
+When running `pygamma ARD` the workflow is being run on the local machine, and when running `pbs-insar` the workflow will be scheduled as a PBS job to run on a different machine via PBS.

 If at any point in this guide the user is needing more details on stack processing properties or settings, they should refer to the source of help which is:
-1. `gamma_insar ARD --help` for the main Luigi workflow
+1. `pygamma ARD --help` for the main Luigi workflow
 2. `pbs-insar --help` for the PBS workflow runner (often used on NCI)
 3. `template.proc` in this repo for details on the .proc settings

-This guide assumes the user has a working `gamma_insar` installation to use (see: `Installation.md`), and optionally has a geospatial/temporal database of acquisitions available (see: `DatabaseIndexing.md`).
+This guide assumes the user has a working `PyGamma` installation to use (see: `Installation.md`), and optionally has a geospatial/temporal database of acquisitions available (see: `DatabaseIndexing.md`).

 ## Data Acquisition ##

-Before we can get started we are going to need access to some supported SAR data for us to process.  `gamma_insar` supports many sensors but the most commonly used will be Sentinel-1 thus we will proceed using that.
+Before we can get started we are going to need access to some supported SAR data for us to process.  `PyGamma` supports many sensors but the most commonly used will be Sentinel-1 thus we will proceed using that.

 For this tutorial we will be taking 4x SLC Sentinel-1 acquisitions from ESA Copernicus, the relative paths for these acquisitions are:
 ```